10 Financials Stocks Whale Activity In Today's Session - Benzinga

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding SOFI SOFI, we observe a call option sweep with bearish sentiment.
-It expires in 206 day(s) on October 21, 2022.
-Parties traded 1320 contract(s) at a $15.00 strike.
-This particular call needed to be split into 20 different trades to become filled.
-The total cost received by the writing party (or parties) was $124.2K, with a price of $94.0 per contract.
-There were 6237 open contracts at this strike prior to today, and today 3472 contract(s) were bought and sold.
+• Regarding SCHW SCHW, we observe a call option sweep with bearish sentiment.
+It expires in 45 day(s) on May 20, 2022.
+Parties traded 1807 contract(s) at a $95.00 strike.
+This particular call needed to be split into 46 different trades to become filled.
+The total cost received by the writing party (or parties) was $68.8K, with a price of $38.0 per contract.
+There were 925 open contracts at this strike prior to today, and today 1818 contract(s) were bought and sold.

-• Regarding WFC WFC, we observe a put option sweep with bullish sentiment.
-It expires in 206 day(s) on October 21, 2022.
-Parties traded 408 contract(s) at a $40.00 strike.
-This particular put needed to be split into 7 different trades to become filled.
-The total cost received by the writing party (or parties) was $56.7K, with a price of $139.0 per contract.
-There were 2419 open contracts at this strike prior to today, and today 908 contract(s) were bought and sold.
+• Regarding BAC BAC, we observe a put option sweep with bullish sentiment.
+It expires in 654 day(s) on January 19, 2024.
+Parties traded 316 contract(s) at a $30.00 strike.
+This particular put needed to be split into 12 different trades to become filled.
+The total cost received by the writing party (or parties) was $73.6K, with a price of $233.0 per contract.
+There were 8223 open contracts at this strike prior to today, and today 1378 contract(s) were bought and sold.

-• Regarding FITB FITB, we observe a put option trade with neutral sentiment.
-It expires in 16 day(s) on April 14, 2022.
-Parties traded 406 contract(s) at a $55.00 strike.
-The total cost received by the writing party (or parties) was $383.6K, with a price of $945.0 per contract.
-There were 5 open contracts at this strike prior to today, and today 406 contract(s) were bought and sold.
+• Regarding C C, we observe a call option trade with neutral sentiment.
+It expires in 73 day(s) on June 17, 2022.
+Parties traded 700 contract(s) at a $57.50 strike.
+The total cost received by the writing party (or parties) was $51.1K, with a price of $73.0 per contract.
+There were 5479 open contracts at this strike prior to today, and today 894 contract(s) were bought and sold.

-• For FUTU FUTU, we notice a put option trade that happens to be neutral, expiring in 297 day(s) on January 20, 2023.
-This event was a transfer of 100 contract(s) at a $40.00 strike.
-The total cost received by the writing party (or parties) was $120.5K, with a price of $1205.0 per contract.
-There were 898 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For SOFI SOFI, we notice a call option trade that happens to be bearish, expiring in 290 day(s) on January 20, 2023.
+This event was a transfer of 100 contract(s) at a $7.50 strike.
+The total cost received by the writing party (or parties) was $33.0K, with a price of $330.0 per contract.
+There were 5747 open contracts at this strike prior to today, and today 258 contract(s) were bought and sold.

-• For USB USB, we notice a call option trade that happens to be bullish, expiring in 661 day(s) on January 19, 2024.
-This event was a transfer of 100 contract(s) at a $55.00 strike.
-The total cost received by the writing party (or parties) was $81.9K, with a price of $820.0 per contract.
-There were 730 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For UPST UPST, we notice a call option trade that happens to be bullish, expiring in 654 day(s) on January 19, 2024.
+This event was a transfer of 14 contract(s) at a $130.00 strike.
+The total cost received by the writing party (or parties) was $60.2K, with a price of $4300.0 per contract.
+There were 334 open contracts at this strike prior to today, and today 129 contract(s) were bought and sold.

 Options Alert Terminology